charMstr/norme/README.md

 This Document aims at providing a norme for a collective project.
 Especially ft_transcendence (project a 42 programing school).

+// [Mon 28/06/2021 at 12:36:15]
+//TODO (charmstr):
+	create a separate file named style guide for the style of coding.
+It should talk about things, like:
+	 - use camelcase
+	 - how many spaces for indentation (2 or 4)
+	 - egyptian style for brackets?
+	 - definition of functons after the function is actually needed in the code..
 ## Functions:

 ### names: